loickm/scroll_perf/README.md

 ## event.scrollTop

-In you callback method, the event params already contains a `event.scrollTop` value as the plugin verify if the `scrollTop` value has been changed.
+In you callback method, the event parameter already contains a `event.scrollTop` value.

-For preventing you to get reflows and bad performances, you should absolutely not re-ask to the browser the scroll offset with `$(element).scrollTop()` for example.
+For prevent you to get reflows and bad performances, you must absolutely not re-ask the browser the scroll offset with `$(element).scrollTop()` for example.